How Tarot & Astrology Became Black & Brown Women’s North Star

 Amber Finney, known as Amber The Alchemist, is steeping a cup of tea when we connect over Google Hangouts.
 The soft smoke of what is likely sage, incense or palo santo languidly billows from the bottom of her screen.
 Behind her hangs a tapestry of planets and constellations, as well as a poster illustrating various crystals.
 Below that sits a table of bottles and oils.
 Even through a screen, it's exactly the backdrop you’d expect from someone whose life's work includes ancestral healing through rituals and magic.

 “I am from Hackensack, New Jersey,” Finney, a tarot reader and spiritual practitioner, says.
 “My grandparents are from Georgia and South Carolina, so I’m a product of the Great Migration.”
-Her great-great-grandfather was likely born into slavery, she shares, and was a root worker and healer in the 1800s; her mother, Jeannell, has been practising divination for decades.
+Her great-great-grandfather was likely born into slavery, she shares, and was a root worker and healer in the 1800s; her mother, Jeannell, has been practicsng divination for decades.
 Together, Finney and her mother run Brown Girl Alchemy, an online community dedicated to the ascension and healing of Black womanhood. “[My spirituality has] always been within me,” she states with a smile.
 “The work that I’m doing and the work that my mom is doing is a continuation [of my great-great-grandfather’s work].
 We’re bridging the gap and bringing that spiritualism back to our ancestral.”

 Finney and her mother aren’t the only ones.
 In the last 10 years, and especially amidst the COVID-19 pandemic when many have turned to divination as a means of solace and self-healing, Black and brown women have pivoted from Christianity and reconnected with spiritual practices rooted in African, Indigenous, and Latinx ancestry.
 Many of those practices — like tarot, astrology, and crystal healing — have become increasingly popular on social media, making conversation surrounding non-Christian Black and brown spirituality less taboo.
 In pop culture, superstars like Beyoncé have paid homage to figures like the Yoruba Orisha Oshun, goddess of female sensuality and fertility.
 Songs like Princess Nokia’s “Brujas” have become anthems for Black and brown witches everywhere.
 But before the age of Twitter, Tumblr, and Instagram, it was rare that you’d find Black and brown women speaking publicly of sacred practices.
-Until recently, much of the spiritual community represented online featured a more Eurocentric version of divination — “Black and Silver witchcraft,” a term The Hood Witch’s Bri Luna uses to describe the whitewashed “American Horror Story aesthetic” popular on Tumblr years ago — leaving little room for Black and brown women to feel seen or safe in an already stigmatised space.
+Until recently, much of the spiritual community represented online featured a more Eurocentric version of divination — “Black and Silver witchcraft,” a term The Hood Witch’s Bri Luna uses to describe the whitewashed “American Horror Story aesthetic” popular on Tumblr years ago — leaving little room for Black and brown women to feel seen or safe in an already stigmatized space.
 It’s why the spiritual resurgence happening amongst Black and brown women is more than a revival — it’s a reclamation.

 “My grandmother practiced hoodoo.
 She’s from Louisiana and she lived in Texas,” Luna says.
 “I feel like most American Black families with Southern roots, there’s magic there, regardless of if they wanna call it that or not.”
 When she first launched The Hood Witch around 2014, the Los Angeles native — who is of Black and Mexican descent — was one of the only brujas representing Black and brown women in the online world of mysticism.
 “I was sharing metaphysical information; I was sharing tarot; I was sharing things that were already in my family, doing this visual storytelling [in my way].
-I really think that opened doors for other women of colour to connect back to their roots.
+I really think that opened doors for other women of color to connect back to their roots.
 This is something that was long overdue and very necessary.”

 In order to understand where spirituality stands today, we look back at where Black spirituality was born, and how our relationship with it has evolved across generations.